mjaschen/phpgeo/docs/010_Installation.md

 ## Requirements

-_phpgeo_ requires at least PHP 7.3. _phpgeo_ fully supports PHP 8.
+*phpgeo* requires at least PHP 8.1.

+The 4.x releases require PHP >= 7.3 but don't get feature updates any longer.
+Bugfixes will be backported.

 The 3.x releases require PHP >= 7.2 but don't get feature updates any longer.
-Bugfixes will be backported.
+Bugfixes won't be backported.

 The 2.x releases require PHP >= 7.0 but don't get feature updates any longer.
 Bugfixes won't be backported.